-1) The objective is to assess the respondent feeling about the extent to which the repayment of non-housing related debts are a financial burden to the household.
-That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines.

-^{2) &}lt;u>Non-housing related debts include any loans for consumer items or services (car, holiday, furniture, durable etc.) hire purchase repayments, credit card or charge card repayments and credit card debt.
+The extent to which the repayment of non-housing related debts are a financial burden to the household.
+Non-housing related debts include: loans for consumer items or services (car, holiday, durable etc.), hire-purchase repayments, credit card or charge card repayments.